-This examination is to be taken at the close of the junior year and is given in April and November, each year.
+This examination is to be taken at the close of the junior year and is given in the spring and fall, each year.
 This examination serves in the College of Education as the comprehensive examination which is required of all students for graduation.
 If a student has taken his student teaching prior to his attendance at the University of Akron, the passage of the examination is, nevertheless, required for the degree.